Diplovertebron: History

 Diplovertebron was one of many tetrapods found in Czech coal swamps by Antonin Frič in the late 19th century.
 Its remains were an assortment of disarticulated fossils encased in two slabs of coal, which were designated Fr.
 Orig.
 96 (for the smaller slab) and Fr.
 Orig.
 128 (for the larger slab).
 D.M.S.
 Watson (1926) assigned two more complete specimens to the genus.
 One of these had already been named as the type specimen of the reptile-like tetrapod Gephyrostegus by Otto Jaekel in 1902, while the second specimen, DMSW B.65, was newly described.
 A later study, Brough & Brough (1967), restored the validity of Gephyrostegus and rebuked Watson's decision to add Jaekel's and his specimens to Diplovertebron.
 Richard Lydekker renamed Diplovertebron to Diplospondylus in 1889, based on the fact that the etymology of "Diplospondylus" was all Greek, while that of "Diplovertebron" was a hybrid of Greek and Latin.
 However, few other paleontologists shared Lydekker's aversion to hybrid names.

 Another aspect of Diplovertebron's history which led to some confusion relates to the labeling in Frič's original lithographic illustrations.
 Plate 53, the illustration which featured remains from the larger slab of Diplovertebron fossils (Fr.
 Orig.
 128), was accidentally labeled as pertaining to fossils from the smaller slab (Fr.
 Orig 96).
 As a result, many paleontologists misunderstood the original description and ignored the larger slab when describing Diplovertebron, as they assumed that there was only a single slab (Fr.
 Orig.
 96) available.
 There were only a few exceptions to this mistake, namely Steen (1938) and Klembara et al. (2014).

 Several Czech fossils described by Frič as other genera may actually represent additional Diplovertebron material.
 Hemichthys problematica, a supposed fish skull described in 1895, was later found to be an anthracosaur skull.
-Klembara et al. (2014) petitioned for a redescription of Hemichthys, which they regarded as a nomen oblitum.
+Klembara et al. (2014: 776) argued that the Hemichthys skull fossil was actually referable to Gephyrostegus, and that, although the name Hemichthys was published earlier, it had not been considered a valid taxon since its original description, so it should be treated as a nomen oblitum according to ICZN Art.
+23.9.1.
+They treated Diplovertebron as a valid genus, different from Gephyrostegus.
 Likewise, an embolomerous tail with dense scalation along its underside was named Nummulosaurus kolbii in 1901.
 Romer (1947) could find no evidence that Nummulosaurus was not identical to Diplovertebron.
 Romer was also one of the few paleontologists to consider Diplovertebron to be a seymouriamorph, rather than an embolomere.
 However, this classification scheme was based on Gephyrostegus fossils, as the two genera were still considered synonymous in 1947.